Azure/azure-sdk/docs/general/design.md

 client.<method>(<item>, requestOptions)
 {% endhighlight %}

 The `requestOptions` field is a type `HttpRequestOptions` in typed languages that provides additional options (such as additional headers) to the HTTP requres.
-Where possible, the `ETag` value will be retrieved from the old items that is passed into the method.
+Where possible, the `ETag` value will be retrieved from the item that is passed into the method.
 The form of the method will be modified based on idiomatic usage patterns in the language of choice.
 In cases where the `ETag` value is not known, the operation cannot be conditional.

 The library developer can add a boolean operator that is set to `true` to establish the condition.
 For example, use one of the following boolean names instead of the `conditions` operator:

 * `onlyIfChanged`
 * `onlyIfUnchanged`
-* `onlyIfNotPresent`
+* `onlyIfMissing`
 * `onlyIfPresent`

 In all cases, the conditional expression is "opt-in".